Julian

 The Skylynx bus in Whistler

-Offered by Pacific Coach Lines, the Skylynx provides a one-way shuttle service to Whistler from $78.67.
+Offered by Pacific Coach Lines, the Skylynx provides a one-way shuttle service to Whistler for $78.67.

-You can get tickets at the Skylynx desk of Pacific Coach located on level 2 of the International Arrivals Terminal.
-However, for added peace of mind and security, I’d recommend booking your ticket online at least three days in advance to secure the best rates.
+You can get tickets at the Skylynx desk of Pacific Coach, located on level 2 of the International Arrivals Terminal.
+However, for added peace of mind and security, I recommend booking your ticket online at least three days in advance to secure the best rates.

 You can view the schedule and book your tickets through our friends at Viator: